Best Time to Trek Everest Base Camp for Senior Travellers

 As important as physical stamina plays a crucial role in the success of the trip, the same goes for the mind as well; if your mind doesn't cooperate with your body well, then it fatigues you inside and outside completely, so make sure to be mentally prepared beforehand.
 Mental preparedness, being engaged in research before the trip, regarding what to expect along the trailhead, keeping realistic expectations and being ready for any kind of unexpected situations, such as limited amenities, changing weather conditions, and unfortunate conditions, and setting a goal that keeps you motivated throughout.

-Please take note that the medical access within the Everest region is limited.
-The first crucial thing that you must consider every week, beforehand, is keeping updated with your health, knowing how your body is acting up recently and following the guidance of the doctor.
-If you have a serious condition such as a heart or liver problem, then take a good consultant, with a doctor, to determine whether this trip can proceed or not, and let him know that you are going to ascend to the height of 5545 meters, and hear his guidelines, and be prepared accordingly.
+Please take note that medical access within the Everest region is limited.
+The first crucial thing that you must consider every week, beforehand, is keeping updated with your health, knowing how your body is acting up recently, and following the guidance of the doctor.
+If you have a serious condition such as a heart or liver problem, then consult a doctor to determine whether this trip can proceed or not, and let him know that you are going to ascend to the height of 5545 meters, and hear his guidelines, and be prepared accordingly.

 Emergency Procedures